 The Statements of Revenues, Expenses, and Changes in Net Position includes operating revenues, such as bus and rail passenger fares, rental fees received from concessionaires, and the fees collected from advertisements on CTA property; operating expenses, such as costs of operating the mass transit system, administrative expenses, and depreciation on capital assets; and nonoperating revenue and expenses, such as grant revenue, investment income, and interest expense.
 The focus of the Statements of Revenues, Expenses, and Changes in Net Position is the changes in net position.
 This is similar to net income or loss and portrays the results of operations of the organization for the entire operating period.

 Statements of Cash Flows

 The Statements of Cash Flows discloses net cash provided by or used for operating activities, investing activities, noncapital financing activities, and from capital and related financing activities.
-This statement also portrays the health of the CTA in that current cash flows are sufficient to pay current liabilities.

 Notes to Financial Statements